ensisoft/detonator/README.md

 From source code to a running game:
 1. Build the whole project as outlined in the **Build Instructions** previously.
    You will also need to *install* the build targets.
 Installing not only copies the binaries into the right place but also copies other assets such as GLSL shader files.
-Without the install step things will not work correctly!
+Without the installation step things will not work correctly!
 2. After building launch the Editor from the editor/dist folder.
 3. *In the Editor:* Open your game's workspace folder.
 This is the folder that contains the workspace.json and content.json files.
    In Gamestudio this is essentially your "project" (It's simply a folder with those two specific files in it).